SanriGirdabi/MINI_BLOG_AZERION/README.md

 # Mini-Blog-Azerion
 This is a demo app, made for the application procedure to Azerion.<br>
-There is a language confusion, I've started the app in Turkish and during the development procedure, I've switched to English.
-If consisteny on language is asked, I can change it, however I'm leaving it like that for now.
-I keep it simple and didn't spend to much time on the Frontend, everything has been Bootstrapped.
+I keep it simple and on the Frontend, everything has been Bootstrapped.

 ## Built With
 * Ruby